ansible-community/antsibull/docs/build-ansible.rst

     cp ansible-build-data/3/porting_guide_3.rst ansible/docs/docsite/rst/porting_guides/
     cd ansible
     git checkout -b update-porting-guide
+    # If this is a brand new major release, add the new porting guide to:
+    #   ansible/docs/docsite/rst/porting_guides/porting_guides.rst
     git add docs/docsite/rst/porting_guides/
     git commit -m 'Update the porting guide for a new ansible version'
     # git push and open a PR